mitraman/eventful/manuscript/ch02-architecture.md

 }
 ```

 In each of the examples above, you can see the 'shape' of each object.
 While it is possible to design a "product message" and then design a "customer message" and then a "warehouse" message and so forth, this is not always the most effective way to implement an ES-style system.
 Instead, it can be better to design a single message that can be used by all parties to carry whatever information they wish.
-The results in a more generic message that, while a bit harder to humans_ to read, can be much more useful over time for _machines_ to deal with.
+The results in a more generic message that, while a bit harder for _humans_ to read, can be much more useful over time for _machines_ to deal with.

 Below is the same customer information displayed in a more generic event-source style message: